 According to Roger Uceda, CEO of BCN3D Technologies, this initiative, far from being a risk against possible plagiarism attempts of the BCN3D product and process designs, “it’s an opportunity to take advantage of the knowledge and enthusiasm of the BCN3D Technologies 3D printers users and the RepRap community, the origin of the project”.

 And he adds, “after sharing this information with some Sigma users from countries like Germany, Sweden, United Kingdom or the United States we have realized that following this path will be easier to evolve our technology, answering the challenges that have been proposed to us”.

-Taking this huge step, we want to show that a technological company can share its knowledge and keep leading its sector, generating contents for all the professionals, students or makers that want to know everything about the functioning and production process of their 3D printers.
+Taking this huge step, we want to show that a technological company can share its knowledge and keep leading its sector, generating content for all the professionals, students, or makers that want to know everything about the functioning and production process of their 3D printers.

 About the Fundació CIM

 The Fundació CIM is a nonprofit Technological Institute, attached to the Universitat Politècnica de Catalunya-Barcelona Tech, which goal is to create and transfer technology to society through teaching, I+D+I activities and the presentation of advanced technological services.